inaz2/roputils/README.md

 * ELF: information about ELF object retrieved by readelf
 * ROP: subclass of ELF, with additional methods for creating ROP sequence
-* ROPBlob: subclass of ROP, for creating ROP sequence from leaked memory
 * Shellcode: x86 and x64 shellcode builder
 * FormatStr: create format string for exploitation
 * Proc: gateway interface of subprocess and socket